-- This item to be used to protect streams and wetlands from sediment carried by sheet flow. - Buffer strips should be a minimum of 30 feet wide, however, minimum widths vary based on the resource and are subject to approval of the Local Approving Agency.
+- Buffer strips shall be a minimum of 50 feet wide, however, minimum widths vary based on the resource being protected.
 The minimum widths specified are to be maintained to the maximum extent practical based on actual site conditions.
-Any variation from the following minimum width dimensions shall be noted on the plans:

-- For any waters of the U.S. determined to be a high-quality aquatic resource, the buffer shall be a minimum of 100 feet. - For any waters of the U.S. that do not qualify as wetland (e.g. lakes, rivers, ponds, etc.), the buffer shall be a minimum of 50 feet from the Ordinary High-Water Mark (OHWM). - For any jurisdictional wetland from 0.25 acres up to 0.50 acres in size, the buffer shall be a minimum of 30 feet. - For any jurisdictional wetland over 0.50 acres in size, the buffer shall be a minimum of 50 feet. - Provide super silt fence along the edge of the wetland or along the stream bank.
-Provide 5 feet gaps in the Super Silt Fence, with Temporary Ditch Checks.
-The gaps are to allow floodwater to flow into the creek without damage to the silt fence. - Created buffers should be established on 1:6 (V:H) or gentler slopes.
+Any variation from the following minimum width dimensions shall be noted on the plans: - For any waters of the U.S. determined to be a high-quality aquatic resource, the buffer shall be a minimum of 100 feet. - For any waters of the U.S. that do not qualify as wetland (e.g. lakes, rivers, ponds, etc.), the buffer shall be a minimum of 50 feet from the Ordinary High-Water Mark (OHWM). - o For any jurisdictional wetland, the buffer shall be a minimum of 50 feet. - Any buffer areas shall be delineated in the SWPPP and on the Erosion and Sediment Control Plans. - The Creek Buffer Strip and Silt Fence provides Silt Fence along the edge of the wetland or stream bank with Temporary Ditch Checks installed in 5-foot-wide gaps in the Silt Fence.
+The Temporary Ditch Checks shall be a rolled wood fiber product; manufactured ditch checks shall not be used for this purpose. - Protection measures shall be installed prior to the commencement of any construction activity. - Protective measures shall remain in place and in working, functional order until all site development activities have ceased, or the surrounding area has been stabilized. - The Creek Buffer Strip and Silt Fence BMP shall be used only in areas where concentrated flows are discharged from the project to the buffer zone.
+Protection measures shall be located at the limits of the buffer area or 1 foot outside the perimeter of the leaf canopy if a stand of trees is to be protected. - Created buffers should be established on 1:6 (V:H) or gentler slopes.
 Grade the filter strip as uniformly as practical.
-Minimum slope along the fall line shall be 1%. - Provide permanent plantings in the buffer strip. - Reference Standard Drawing K1 for additional information. - Additional reference on filter strip barriers can be found in Article 41-3.01(a) of the IDOT Bureau of Design and Environmental Manual, Chapter 41.
+Minimum slope along the fall line shall be 1%. - Provide permanent plantings to restore any disturbance to or to enhance the buffer strip. - Reference Standard Drawing K1 for additional information.

 BB.
-Temporary Dewatering Filter Bag
+Sediment Filter Bag

-JT280500 - TEMPORARY DEWATERING FILTER BAG
+JT280500 - SEDIMENT FILTER BAG

 A Sediment Filter Bag is a geotextile bag fitted with a connection for a dewatering pump discharge hose.
 Discharge water is filtered through the bag wall, and the sediment is retained in the bag for disposal.
-This measure requires the Designer to prepare a design plan detail, reference Illinois Tollway Base Sheet in Section M.
+This measure requires the Designer to prepare a design plan detail, reference Illinois Tollway Section M Base Sheet.